i The current Canadian wealth situation

 v Issues affecting holders of active business interests

 Canada's tax environment includes low corporate taxes levied at flat rates.
-The rates have been declining for small businesses' active business income between 2007 and 2017.
-The combined net federal and provincial corporate tax rates applicable to general corporations' active business income in 2019 range between 9 and 31 per cent, and a similar rate applies to income that is not earned in a province.
+The rates declined for small businesses' active business income between 2007 and 2017 but have substantially increased since then, making Canada far less competitive than previously, particularly given the substantial decrease in the US corporate tax rates, the United States being Canada's largest trading partner.
+The combined net federal and provincial corporate tax rates applicable to general corporations' active business income in 2020 range between 24 and 31 per cent.

-The 2018 federal budget proposed an additional means to reduce the small business deduction in the case of corporations that have more than C$50,000 per year of passive investment income.
-This proposal follows the 2017 taxation changes that target corporations that accumulate income that had benefited from the low small business tax rate.
-The 2018 federal budget proposed to reduce the small business limit for CCPCs and associated corporations on a straight-line basis for CCPCs that earn between C$50,000 and C$150,000 of investment income such that the small business limit would be completely eliminated where a corporation earns C$150,000 of investment income per year.
-The new business limit reduction is expected to operate in reference to the business limit reduction for excess taxable capital, the effective reduction being the greater of the two.
-For this purpose, the 2018 federal budget proposed a definition of investment income or 'adjusted aggregate investment income' (AAII).
+In 2018, amendments to tax legislation were enacted to reduce the small business deduction in the case of corporations that have more than C$50,000 per year of passive investment income.
+These changes follow the 2017 taxation changes that target corporations that accumulate income that had benefited from the low small business tax rate.
+The small business limit for CCPCs and associated corporations is reduced on a straight-line basis for CCPCs that earn between C$50,000 and C$150,000 of investment income such that the small business limit would be completely eliminated where a corporation earns C$150,000 of investment income per year.
+For this purpose, a definition of investment income or 'adjusted aggregate investment income' (AAII) was introduced.
 Generally, AAII will exclude taxable capital gains from the sale of active investments and investment income that is incidental to the business.
 These exclusions are included for the purpose of protecting investment interests in Canadian innovation industry.
+Ontario and New Brunswick subsequently decided they would not create parallel legislation and instead have preserved the small business limit at the provincial level.

-Shares of a small business corporation are eligible for a lifetime capital gains exemption of C$800,000 in total, indexed for inflation from 2014 (C$866,912 in 2019), as are certain qualified farm and fishing properties (capital gains exemption being C$1 million in 2019).
+Shares of a small business corporation are eligible for a lifetime capital gains exemption of C$800,000 in total, indexed for inflation from 2014 (C$883,384 in 2020), as are certain qualified farm and fishing properties (capital gains exemption being C$1 million in 2020).

 For extracting corporate income by way of dividends, a gross-up, dividend tax credit (an enhanced tax credit in the case of dividends funded by the corporation's active business income that did not benefit from the small business tax rate) and a corporate refundable tax mechanism (in the case of corporations that earn investment income) is provided to avoid double taxation of income earned in the corporation that is subsequently paid to its individual shareholders, who are taxed at their marginal tax rates.

 The 2017 tax amendments made significant changes to shareholder taxation.
 The changes make dividends received by individual shareholders taxable at the top marginal rates (these provisions being called a 'tax on split income' (TOSI)), unless the shareholders receiving the dividends can show substantial labour or capital contributions to the operations of the business of the corporation.
-For example, TOSI will not apply to the business owner's spouse aged 65 or older; shareholders over the age of 18 who make a substantial labour contribution to the corporation's business of at least 20 hours per week; and shareholders over the age of 25 who own 10 per cent or more interest in the corporation that earns less than 90 per cent of its income from the provision of services.
+For example, TOSI will not apply to the business owner's spouse or common-law partner aged 65 or older; shareholders over the age of 18 who make a substantial labour contribution to the corporation's business of at least 20 hours per week; and shareholders over the age of 25 who own 10 per cent or more interest in the corporation that earns less than 90 per cent of its income from the provision of services.
+The shares cannot be shares of a professional corporation.
 Those shareholders who do not meet these 'bright line' tests will face a 'reasonableness' test review by the CRA.

 There are generally two kinds of dividends that can be paid to individual shareholders of CCPCs: eligible and non-eligible dividends.
 Generally, eligible dividends are funded by the corporation's income that did not benefit from the small business tax rate.
 Eligible and non-eligible dividends are taxed at different rates in the hands of individual shareholders.
-For instance, in 2019 in Ontario, the highest individual tax rate on eligible dividends is about 39 per cent and that on non-eligible dividends is approximately 47 per cent.
+For instance, in 2020 in Ontario, the highest individual tax rate on eligible dividends is 39.34 per cent and that on non-eligible dividends is 47.74 per cent.
 As part of the current tax integration rules, when a corporation pays a dividend to its shareholders, it may be able to receive a tax refund that is based on the corporation's notional refundable dividend tax on hand (RDTOH) account, which is calculated in reference to the corporation's investment income.
-The 2018 federal budget proposed to limit CCPCs' access to the RDTOH refund to the payment of non-eligible dividends, with an exception for that portion of the RDTOH that arises from the corporation's eligible portfolio income, which is proposed in the budget to be calculated as a new 'eligible RDTOH'.
-An existing RDTOH account will be redefined as 'non-eligible RDTOH' and it is proposed that companies will only be able to obtain refunds from the non-eligible RDTOH account upon the payment of non-eligible dividends, and a full refund from the non-eligible RDTOH account will need to be issued before a refund from the eligible RDTOH account can be accessed.
+New rules introduced in 2018 that apply to taxation years after 2018 limit CCPCs' access to the RDTOH refund to the payment of non-eligible dividends, with an exception for that portion of the RDTOH that arises from the corporation's eligible portfolio income.

 A tax-deferred transfer or rollover of certain eligible property to a taxable Canadian corporation for consideration, which must include shares of the corporation, is available, subject to certain conditions.
 The corporation may retain the shareholder's tax cost of the property or may elect a higher tax cost, within limits.
 Among other results, the corporation then assumes the tax liability relating to gains on the property, the payment of which is deferred to a later date.